-The EU Taxonomy is a classification system down

-establishing a list of environmentally sustainable
+The EU Taxonomy is a classification system down laid in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.

-economic activities.
 That Regulation does not include a list of socially sustainable economic activities.

-investments with an environmental objective might be aligned with in the laid

-Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-(EU)

-Regulation

-Sustainable

-economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-AMUNDI FUNDS ABSOLUTE RETURN MULTI-STRATEGY
+Product name:AMUNDI FUNDS MULTI-STRATEGY GROWTH

-Legal entity identifier: 549300G94XO1UF8XMQ6
+Legal entity identifier: 549300U03843Z1MQX452